 Regional Assisted Living Cost Patterns in Florida

-Assisted living pricing in Florida varies not only by city but by broader geographic region.
+Assisted living pricing in Florida varies by broader geographic region, not just by city.
 Coastal metropolitan areas tend to command higher pricing due to real estate values, wage competition, and sustained retiree demand.
 Inland cities and smaller markets often provide lower entry-level pricing but may offer fewer luxury amenities or specialized care units.

 North Florida (Jacksonville and surrounding areas)